kovetskiy/manul/README.md

 ![install all dependencies](https://cloud.githubusercontent.com/assets/8445924/10285722/a63d1e6e-6b79-11e5-9f1e-1e606f3819dc.gif)

-Wow, it was crazy.
-Now, to update some vendored dependencies, for example, `docopt-go` package, manul should be invoked with flag `-U` and import path (`github.com/docopt/docopt-go`):
+Wow, that was crazy!
+Now, to update some vendored dependencies, for example, `docopt-go` package, manul should be invoked with the flag `-U` and import path (`github.com/docopt/docopt-go`):

 ![update docopt](https://cloud.githubusercontent.com/assets/8445924/10285723/a8ce9f18-6b79-11e5-87ef-2caca393328c.gif)